helloiamcait/helloiamcait.github.io/index.md

 ### **Project Manager** @ [TULiP Lab, York University](https://www.tuliplab.ca/)
 {: .no_toc }

-The TULiP Lab is a research group focused on understanding life-threatning behaviors and posttraumatic stress, and examining their treatments.
+The TULiP Lab is a research group focused on understanding life-threatening behaviors and posttraumatic stress, and examining their treatments.
 They draw on clinical trial methods and leverage technology to advance mental health treatments.

 **Portfolio Sample:** [Clinical Research Recruitment Website](/ch-site/) (Design & Development)